-The start button is in the case on the left hand side of the handlebar.
-The start button is green and is marked "START."
-Pushing the start button with the engine shut-off lanyard key pushed under the stop button starts the engine.
+rt button is in the case on the left hand side of bar.
+The start button is green and is marked Pushing the start button with the engine nyard key pushed under the stop button starts.
 Release it when the engine starts.
-Without the lanyard key the engine neither cranks nor starts.
+Without key the engine neither cranks nor starts.

-Do not push the "START" button while the engine is running or while the starter is still spinning, as it will hasten starter wear and may cause the starter to jam.
+ush the "START" button while the engine is or while the starter is still spinning, as it will arter wear and may cause the starter to jam.